mattrglobal/oidc-client-bound-assertions-spec/spec.md

 `credential_supported`
 : Boolean value indicating that the OpenID provider supports the credential issuance flow.

+`credential_endpoint`
+: A JSON string value indicating the location of the OpenID providers credential endpoint.

 `credential_formats_supported`
 : A JSON array of strings identifying the resulting format of the credential issued at the end of the flow.